abhinavt0681/AbhinavTyagi-Bike-Sharing-Assignment/README.md

 <h3><b><u><center>Target</center></u></b></h3>
 After surviving the corona associated business crash, the American bike sharing company <b>BoomBikes</b> has hired us to predict forthcoming demand of the bikes to deploy the precious and now diminished resources where the returns can be highest.

+> Produced Dataset day.csv is in datasets/ directory

 <h3><b><u>Required Outcome</u></b></h3>
 The company wants to know: